 1. Demand-pull inflation

 If the economy is at or close to full employment, then an increase in AD leads to an increase in the price level.
 As firms reach full capacity, they respond by putting up prices leading to inflation.
-Also, near full employment with labour shortages, workers can get higher wages which increases their spending power.
+Also, near full employment with labour shortages, workers can get higher wages which increase their spending power.

 AD can increase due to an increase in any of its components C+I+G+X-M